Rabin Writes Nature Nanotechnology News and Views Column

-Department of Materials Science and Engineering assistant professor Oded Rabin, an innovator in the use of nanocubes and plasmonic nanostructures to improve the effectiveness of surface enhanced Raman spectroscopy (SERS), was invited to comment on a new discovery in the field in Nature Nanotechnology's July op-ed News and Views column.
+Department of Materials Science and Engineering/Institute for Research in Electronics and Applied Physics assistant professor Oded Rabin, an innovator in the use of nanocubes and plasmonic nanostructures to improve the effectiveness of surface enhanced Raman spectroscopy (SERS), was invited to comment on a new discovery in the field in Nature Nanotechnology's July op-ed News and Views column.

 Rabin's essay, "Self-assembly: Judging a nanocube by its cover," introduces readers to a paper in the same issue, "Self-orienting nanocubes for the assembly of plasmonic nanojunctions."
 In the paper, Andrea R. Tao (University of California, San Diego) and her colleagues demonstrate how a mixture of polymers placed around a collection of silver nanocubes guided their self-assembly into particular patterns.
 The silver nanocubes were coated with a hydrophilic (water-miscible) polymer and embedded in a thin film of a hydrophobic (water-repelling) polymer.
 The two polymers repel each other, pushing the nanocubes into linear and branched formations.
 By varying the length of the polymer strings Tao's team successfully controlled whether neighboring cubes aligned face-to-face or edge-to-edge.
 Rabin comments that such small modifications in the positions of plasmonic nanoparticles lead to dramatic changes of the optical properties of the whole structure.